flex-dapps/snap-wallet/README.md

 We've used choojs as the "framework" for the app, which gives us some pretty lightweight state and UI management capabilities.

-We're using [Blocknative Assist](https://blocknative.com) for the transaction notifications.

 ## Commands
 Command                | Description                                      |
 -----------------------|--------------------------------------------------|